REAR ADMIRAL RICHARD STARR CRAIGHILL

 U.S. NAVY, RETIRED

-Born in Oakmont, Pennsylvania on August 27, 1909, Rear Admiral Craighill attended George Washington University for two years and was graduated with the degree of Bachelor of Science in the U.S. Naval Academy's Class of 1932.
+Born in Oakmont, Pennsylvania on August 27, 1909, Rear Admiral Craighill attended George Washington University for two years.
+Appointed to the United States Naval Academy from the State of Virginia he graduated with the degree of Bachelor of Science in the Academy's Class of 1932.

 Sea Duty in the Gunnery and Engineering Departments of the battleship PENNSYLVANIA, the cruiser NEW ORLEANS, and the destroyer BADGER preceded instruction in the Naval Postgraduate School in 1938-1939, which was followed by engineering duty in the destroyers BLAKELEY and PATTERSON.
-He was on board the latter at the outbreak of World War II, and in May 1942 became the Executive Officer of the destroyer USS BLUE DD-387, which participated in the Guadalcanal-Tulagi landings (including the First Savo) and the capture and defense of Guadalcanal before she was torpedoed and sunk by the Japanese on 22 August of that year.
+He was on board the latter at the outbreak of World War II.
+In May 1942 LT Craighill became the Executive Officer of the destroyer USS BLUE DD-387.
+BLUE participated in the Guadalcanal-Tulagi landings (including the First Savo) and the capture and defense of Guadalcanal before she was torpedoed and sunk by the Japanese on 22 August of that year.

 He served for nine months as Assistant Operations Officer on the Staff of Commander SEVENTH Fleet, and in July 1943 assumed command of the USS DRAYTON DD-366, which participated in operations in Easter New Guinea, Bismark Archipelago, Western Carolines and Leyte during his period of command until December 1944.
 For meritorious service in December 1943 he was awarded the Bronze Star Medal with Combat "V", and for conspicuous gallantry on December 5, 1944, received the Silver Star Medal.

 In June 1954 he returned to the Navy Department to serve as Head of the Joint Plans Section, Strategic Plans Division, Office of the Chief of Naval Operations.
-He took command of the USS BREMERTON (CA-130) in October 1957 and in December 1958 was assigned as Head of the Joint and International Plans Branch, Strategic Plans Division, Office of the Chief of Naval Operations, Navy Department.
-In June 1960, in the rank of Rear Admiral, he became Commandant of the Fifteenth Naval District, with headquarters at Fort Amador, Canal Zone, with the additional duty as Commander Panama Sector, Caribbean Sea Frontier.
-He was Commander Amphibious Group TWO from June 1962 to June 1963, the served as Director, Politico-Military Policy Division, Office of the Chief of Naval Operations.
+He took command of the USS BREMERTON (CA 130) in October 1957 and in December 1958 was assigned as Head of the Joint and International Plans Branch, Strategic Plans Division, Office of the Chief of Naval Operations, Navy Department.
+On 08 June 1960, in the rank of Rear Admiral, he became Commandant of the Fifteenth Naval District, with headquarters at Fort Amador, Canal Zone, with the additional duty as Commander Panama Sector, Caribbean Sea Frontier.
+RADM Craighill held that assignmant until 04 May 62.
+He was Commander Amphibious Group TWO from June 1962 to June 1963, then served as Director, Politico-Military Policy Division, Office of the Chief of Naval Operations.
 In July 1964 he reported as Assistant Chief of Naval Operations (Plans and Policy).
 He was awarded the Legion of Merit for "exceptionally meritorious conduct...." during the period June 1963 until August 1965.

-In September 1965 he became Commander Caribbean Sea Frontier, with additional duties as Commandant of the Tenth Naval District and Commander U.S. Antilles Defense Command and served as such until relieved of active duty pending his retirement, effective July 1, 1961.
+In September 1965 he became Commander Caribbean Sea Frontier, with additional duties as Commandant of the Tenth Naval District and Commander U.S. Antilles Defense Command and served as such until relieved of active duty in June 1967 pending his retirement, effective July 1, 1967.
 "For exceptionally meritorious service from September 1965 to June 1967..." he was awarded a Gold Star in lieu of the Second Legion of Merit.

 Parents: James Rutherford Craighill (dec.) and Ellen Wattles (Lee) Craighill (dec.)